 EDC is playing a key role in implementing Innovate78, a comprehensive marketing and economic development initiative of five North County cities – Carlsbad, Escondido, Oceanside, San Marcos and Vista.
 Along the 78 Corridor, elected leaders, city staff, businesses and educational institutions are working to leverage the area’s collective strengths and assets – speaking with one voice to retain, expand and attract talent, companies and investment.
 For more information, please contact Matthew Sanford.

 EDC produces research products and studies that tell a data-driven regional story.
 We maintain profiles on major industry clusters in the region and produce economic impact studies on fast-growing and impactful sectors like aerospace, sports and active lifestyle and cybersecurity.
 Our Quarterly Economic Snapshot series contains data and analysis on unemployment, industry employment, and real estate and venture capital trends.
 EDC’s Economic Dashboard tracks the region’s standing among the 25 most populous U.S. metropolitan areas.
-Every month, EDC releases the Manpower Monthly Employment report that analyzes key trends and observations on monthly industry data.
+Every month, EDC releases San Diego's Economic Pulse that analyzes key trends and observations on monthly industry data, including new business establishments and job postings.
 EDC also offers responses to special requests for information and analysis on a variety of topics that impact the region.
 For more information, please contact Kirby Brady.

 EDC works with companies across a variety of industry sectors inside and outside the region to encourage their growth in the San Diego region.
-We explore and resolve a variety of issues with our networks, including workforce needs, facility needs, connection to civic leadership and other business issues. in 2016, our team provided assistance to more than 120 companies.
+We explore and resolve a variety of issues with our networks, including workforce needs, facility needs, connection to civic leadership and other business issues.
+In 2016, our team provided assistance to more than 130 companies.
 With and through our board of directors, committee and community leaders, EDC triages issues for companies at risk of leaving the region, as well as assembles appropriate resources to help companies with expansion and investment interests.
-For more information, please contact Sean Barr.
+For more information, please contact Kate Gallagher.